OSGeo/OSGeoLive-doc/en/quickstart/pgrouting_quickstart.rst

 Enabling pgRouting in a database
 ===============================================================================
 You should have PostGIS 2+ installed in database already.
-In this example we will enable pgRouting in a database called pgrouting.
+In this example we will create a database called `bonn_routing` and enable pgRouting in the database.

-* Open a :menuselection:`Applications --> Accessories --> Terminal` window and connect to the ``pgrouting`` database:
+* Open a :menuselection:`Applications --> Accessories --> Terminal` window and open up psql:
+(psql is the commandline tool packaged with PostgreSQL)

 .. code-block:: bash

-  	psql -U postgres pgrouting
+  	psql

 At psql prompt type:

 .. code-block:: sql

+	CREATE DATABASE bonn_routing;
+	\connect bonn_routing;
+	CREATE EXTENSION postgis;
 	CREATE EXTENSION pgrouting;

+If you are running PostgreSQL 9.6+, you can skip the postgis line and do :code:`CREATE EXTENSION pgrouting CASCADE;`

 You can verify your installion by running this: